linke-engineering/calendrier-republicain/Readme.md

 ### Restrictions

-The calender only handles dates within the its official validity period between 1 Vendémiaire I (i.e. September 22, 1792) and 10 Nivôse XIV (i.e. December 31, 1805).
+The library sticks with the features that were officially adopted in France between 1 Vendémiaire I (i.e. September 22, 1792) and 10 Nivôse XIV (i.e. December 31, 1805).
+It therefore doesn't work for dates beyond that validity period, and likewise it doesn't support decimal time.

 ### Creating Dates

-Instantiate a DateTime object with Republican date values using the calendar object:
+Instantiate a *DateTime* object with Republican date values using the calendar object:

 ```cs
 using Sinistrius.CalendrierRepublicain;